GP-012 Design, redesign and development

 Post validation activities & product release

-Before the product validation review (as outlined in T-012-026 Product Validation Phase 5 Checklist) ensures the completion of all required process steps (software development, usability evaluation, risk analysis, cybersecurity), the QARA manager can proceed with product certification and registration.
-Once the review confirms completion, the QARA manager can initiate the submission process.
+Before the product validation review (as outlined in T-012-026 Product Validation Phase 5 Checklist) ensures the completion of all required process steps (software development, usability evaluation, risk analysis, cyber security), the JD-004 can proceed with product certification and registration.
+Once the review confirms completion, the JD-004 can initiate the submission process.

 This submission typically includes, at a minimum:

-- DMF creation (or revision for product updates)
+- Device Master File (DMF) creation (or revision for product updates)

 - General Safety Performance Requirement Checklist (GSPR)